PSL 2026 Winner Prediction | Odds & Analysis

 Understanding Pakistan’s unique conditions matters for PSL betting.

-The data: Chasing teams win ~65% of night matches in Pakistan.
+The data: Chasing teams win ~65% of night matches at Gaddafi Stadium, Lahore (PSL’s primary venue with 15 of 44 matches).

 Why it matters: